gmessner/mcss-tool/README.md

 # Maximal Contiguous Subsequent Sum (MCSS) Problem / Interactive Algorithm Tool

 I originally wrote this web application back in 2010 for a job interview.
-It allows allows the user to enter Java code and have it evaluated in real-time without compilation.
+It allows the user to enter Java code and have it evaluated in real-time without compilation.
 BeanShell is used to evaluate Java code in a Struts2 based action.

 In addition, three common solutions may be loaded into the interactive Java